fedulovs/fedulovs/README.md

 ### Hi there 👋

-👨‍💻 I'm a passionate QA Engineer from Saint-Petersburg
+👨‍💻 I'm a passionate QA Engineer based in Finland

 ## What I do